Morningstar88/Kalki/docs/mission.md

 - Learning other skills that benefit your city.

 Remember, when you’re asking for money, you’re asking an entire city.
-Say why what you're doing will benefit the entire city.
+Say why what you're doing should benefit the entire city.